tus/tus-java-client/README.md

 ## Documentation

-The documentation of the latest version (master branch of git repository) can be found online at [tus.github.io/tus-java-client/javadoc/](https://tus.github.io/tus-java-client/javadoc/).
+The documentation of the latest version (main branch of git repository) can be found online at [tus.github.io/tus-java-client/javadoc/](https://tus.github.io/tus-java-client/javadoc/).

 ## FAQ